 She has developed an award-winning studio of pre-college students.
 Dr. Lysinger was formerly the founding Director of the University of Houston's Moores School of Music Preparatory and Continuing Studies Department, currently serving over 300 students of all ages.

 Dr. Lysinger has been a prizewinner in national and international piano competitions, earning top prizes in the Music Teacher National Association National Young Artist Competition, the Shreveport Symphony Wideman Competition, and the Corpus Christi International Young Artist Competition.

-He holds the position of President of the Dallas Music Teachers Association, and Dallas Center Director for the Royal American Conservatory Examinations.
-He holds a Bachelor degree from Hope College where he studied with Joan Conway, and Masters in Piano Performance and Piano Pedagogy from SMU where he studied under Alfred Mouledous and Pedagogy from Sam Holland.
-Additionally Mr. Kline holds a Master of Social Work from Western Michigan University.
+He holds a bachelor’s degree in music and psychology from Hope College where he studied with Joan Conway, and a master’s in piano performance and piano pedagogy from Meadows, where he studied under Alfred Mouledous and Sam Holland.
+Additionally, Kline holds a Master of Social Work from Western Michigan University.

-When he is not teaching, practicing or preparing lessons, Mr. Kline enjoys playing with his eight year old greyhound, "Biscuit", flying his kite and training for multi-sport endurance races.
+When he is not teaching, practicing or preparing lessons, Kline enjoys walking his greyhound Clover, flying his kite and training for multi-sport endurance races.

 Kevin Gunter, Senior Faculty